shimaore/ccnq3/doc/data-dictionary.md

        New dialogs may start to be rejected between 5 and 15 cps with the default value of 50.

     There are plenty other OpenSIPS configuration parameters; all of them can be modified via the database.
-    The list of parameters can be found in the source code, in the JSON configuration files under `common/opensips/`.
+    The list of parameters can be found in the source code, in the JSON configuration files under `common/opensips/`, and in the file `doc/opensips-fragments.txt`.
     However in normal operation there is no reason to modify parameters except for those listed above.

 *   `sip_commands.opensips`: string